Orange-OpenSource/metamorphosed/README.md

   --runs RUNS           run smatch n times to get the best possible match --first FIRST         skip first n sentences
-  --last LAST           stop after sentences n
+  --last LAST           stop after sentences n --report, -r REPORT
+                        filename for a report in TSV format
 ```

 For instance the for 3 test files provided the IAA can be calculated by